Impact

 Empathizing with the User

-HMW's & Prioritization of Features
+Prioritization of Features

 To translate insights into requirements, I first brainstormed as many HMW statements as possible.
 Afterwards, I prioritized the most important ones in an impact-effort matrix to narrow down the scope for the MVP.